Newtone is a pitch-correction and time manipulation editor. Slice, warp, correct, edit vocals, instrumentals and other recordings. A

 is designed to work primarily with non-pitched, rhythmic content.

 In warp mode the Global Pitch Control knobs are replaced by:

 - Density - Controls the number of detected slices.
-Warp markers are added where transients are detected with Density controling the detection threshold.
+Warp markers are added where transients are detected with Density controlling the detection threshold.
 Auto-slicing works best with

-percussion or other performed-to-a-tempo audio with cleary visible beats.
+percussion or other performed-to-a-tempo audio with clearly visible beats.
 NOTES: Audio longer than 20 seconds is auto-quantized - the beat is detected according to the Density setting and

 warp-markers auto-snapped to the tempo grid.
 For audio less than 20 seconds the Density control is deactivated if slices are already present in the file, as these are used instead.